seqeralabs/tower-cli/USAGE.md

     https://tower.nf/user/abhinav/watch/2XDXxX0vCX8xhx
 ```

+> **NOTE**: Platform CLI users are bound to the same user permissions that apply in the platform UI.
+Launch users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.

 In the above command:

 - Pipeline level parameters are defined within the `custom_rnaseq_params.yaml` file
 - Other parameters such as `--profile` and `--revision` can also be specified
-- A non-primary Compute Environment has been used to launch the Pipeline
+- A non-primary Compute Environment has been used to launch the pipeline

 ## Workspaces